 Diagnosing prostate cancer

 A blood test called Prostate Specific Antigen (PSA) is the most common way of picking up prostate cancer.
-A digital rectal examination also helps improve the detection rate if a hard nodule can be felt.
-Ultrasound usually does not show any diagnostic feature unless there is a cancerous nodule.
+Cancer is supected when the PSA is > 4 ug/L although large benign prostates and prostatitis (infection) can also cause a similar rise.
+A digital rectal examination will help improve the detection rate.
+If a hard nodule can be felt, cancer is likely and biopsy is mandatory.
+Ultrasound usually does not show any diagnostic feature unless there is a large cancerous nodule.

 The diagnosis is confirmed with a biopsy obtained using a trans-rectal ultrasound scan (TRUS).
 This is easily done in the clinic under local anaesthesia and antibiotic cover.
-Thereafter, a MRI or CT scan is done to assess for any spread to the lymph nodes, while a bone scan is usually indicated if the PSA level is > 10 ug/L at the time of diagnosis.
+Thereafter, a MRI scan is done to stage the cancer and assess for any spread to the lymph nodes.
+A bone scan is usually indicated if the PSA level is > 10 ug/L or if the histological grade is Gleason 8 and above.

 Treatment depends on a variety of factors, including the age and fitness of the patient, grade and stage of the cancer.